 2.3 What is prior art

-Novelty is essential in IP.
+Novelty is essential in.
 Prior art is any information (art) that may show that the perceived novelty in potential IP does not actually exist, where that information was publicly available prior to an application for legal protection of the potential IP.

 Prior art novelty search